Durgesh1037/custom-date-range-picker/README.md

 # React + TypeScript + Vite

+# This is a task to desing custom date range picker without using any predefine npm and components library like, react-datepicker,rsuite date range ,mui and antdesding date picker

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: